-Arrive early in Almaty and transfer to the locally rated 4-star Novotel Almaty City Centre Hotel where facilities include a restaurant with terrace, bar, and fitness centre with swimming pool.
+Arrive early and transfer to the 4-star Novotel Almaty City Centre Hotel (3Q) for two nights, where facilities include a restaurant with terrace, bar, and fitness centre with swimming pool.
 Each of the 190 air-conditioned rooms are equipped with a television, safe, tea and coffee-making facilities and Wi-Fi.
 Relax today and enjoy the day at leisure, with lunch and dinner included at local restaurants.
 B, L, D

 Day 3 Almaty

 Start your day with a visit to Kazakh ethno village where you can learn about the history, traditions and culture of the Kazakh people.
 After being greeted with a traditional ‘Shashu’ ritual (when special treats are thrown), look forward to a programme of events offering insight into the customs and way of life of Kazakh society, including an introduction to the yurt – the traditional home of Kazakhstan nomadic peoples.
 There will also be a theatrical performance before returning to the city.

 This afternoon set off for a tour of Almaty city, pausing at the Green Bazaar (or market).
 A short walk away lies Panfilov Park – dedicated to a group of 28 soldiers, known as the Panfilov Heroes, who died defending Moscow from the Nazi invasion.
 See the statue of the heroes and the eternal flame which commemorates the fallen soldiers of the Russian Civil War and World War II.
 As you walk through the park you’ll come across the Ascension Cathedral, built entirely from wood without the use of nails which miraculously survived an earthquake in 1911.
 Your tour concludes at Koktobe Park, the highest point in the city, where a ride on the cable car to a viewing point offers far-reaching views of the city.
 B, L, D